 Creating the PDF

 The first step in creating a form is to create or edit the PDF file.
-If the form is a state pest or mold form, the PDF is normally available from a state agency.
-Other forms, such as a pre-inspection agreement, must be created by hand if not already in PDF format.
+The PDF is usually available from a state agency if the form is a state pest or mold form.
+Other forms, such as a pre-inspection agreement, must be created by hand, if not in PDF format.
 When the layout of the PDF file is complete, fields must be placed in the PDF form to receive data.
 These are called "form fields" and can be inserted by Adobe Acrobat (not Reader, as mentioned above).
-Note: some PDFs may already have form fields in place, but this is very uncommon.
-Also note that the instructions below regarding menus, etc., refer to Adobe Acrobat, not the HomeGauge software.
+Note: some PDFs may already have form fields, but this is uncommon.
+Also note that the instructions below regarding menus refer to Adobe Acrobat, not the HomeGauge software.

 Then click and drag to place the new field in the appropriate place in the PDF, using the lines, boxes, etc. in the PDF as a guide.

 After placing, sizing, and setting properties for the PDF form fields, you should then select "Edit Form In Acrobat" again (if it is checked) in the Forms menu in Acrobat (or click the Preview button on the Forms toolbar).
-Now you can enter some text in your text fields and make sure they are lined up and sized appropriately; you should also check your checkboxes and make sure they fit nicely with the background PDF.
+Now, you can enter some text in your text fields and ensure they are lined up and sized appropriately; you should also check your checkboxes and ensure they fit nicely with the background PDF.
 Select "Edit Form in Acrobat" from the Forms menu (or click the Edit Layout button in the Forms toolbar) to toggle back and forth between editing and previewing the appearance of the form fields.
 Once you have the fields set up as you like, it's time to create the HTML form that will be used in HomeGauge.